keithehenry/keithehenry.github.io/_posts/2020-08-01-Old-Blogger-Blogs.md

 [Casa de Keith y Leigh](http://www.keithandleigh.com/categories/casa/)

 *KEH - Update 2020-08-07:
-Consolidated old blogs into one and reworked making this the new home of everything [KeithAndLeigh.com](http://keithandleigh.com).*
+Consolidated old blogs into one and reworked, making this the new home of everything [KeithAndLeigh.com](http://keithandleigh.com).*